Shopify/shopify-express/README.md

 `app.use('/someProtectedPath', withWebhook, someHandler);`

-Express middleware that validates the the presence of a valid HMAC signature to allow webhook requests from shopify to your app.
+Express middleware that validates the presence of a valid HMAC signature to allow webhook requests from shopify to your app.

 ## Example app